Get Started with a Free Water Consultation

 Hard water can:

-• Harm your hair and dry your skin: When hard water comes into contact with your body, it can strip naturally occurring oils and coat your skin and hair with mineral buildup.
+• Harm your hair, dry your skin and thin your nails: When hard water comes into contact with your body, it can strip naturally occurring oils and coat your skin and hair with mineral buildup.
 You may not feel cleaner, even after scrubbing with shampoo and soap.
-Hair can become stiff and limp, even falling out more easily.
+Hair can become dry and limp.
 Skin conditions can worsen when in direct and continued contact with the minerals in hard water.
+Even your nails can feel the impact, including potentially stunted growth and discoloration.

-• Leave spots and residue: As hard water lands on surfaces, collects on showerheads and doors, and dries on dishes, the evaporating water leaves behind scaly-looking sediment build-up.
+• Leave spots and residue: As hard water lands on surfaces, collects on showerheads and dries on dishes, evaporation leaves behind scaly-looking limescale buildup.
 You may see it on your washed silverware and plates that have a white film or spots.
 There may be streaks left behind wherever water comes into contact.
 The residue left by hard water isn’t just unsightly; it also can lead to extra time and money spent cleaning.

-• Damage pipes and appliances: Sediment buildup can make for costly and time-consuming repairs.
-When hard water comes into contact with pipes and appliances, the minerals can clog, causing the breakdown of the pipes and valves.
-Your refrigerator, laundry machine and other water-dependent appliances may have a shorter life thanks to hard water.
-Minerals in hard water are harsh, and miniscule sediment can build into a much greater problem for you and your home.
+• Damage pipes and appliances: Mineral buildup can make for costly and time-consuming repairs.
+When hard water comes into contact with pipes and appliances, the minerals can cause clogs or damage the pipes and valves.
+Your refrigerator, laundry machine and other water-dependent appliances may have a shorter lifespan — or require costly repairs — thanks to hard water.

 Download Now: Your FREE Hard Water Guide

 While hard water may not directly harm you, it can cause the need for resource-intensive solutions.
-Whether you’re just spending more on cleaning supplies for the water streaks left behind, or if you’re continually investing in plumbing help for your favorite appliances, hard water can introduce additional difficulties into your home.
+Whether you’re continually investing in plumbing services for appliances like your washing machine or you’re just spending too much time and money on cleaning (or products to improve your hair and skin), hard water can be a big issue.

 What is Soft Water?